ckelner/encrypted-secrets/README.md

 ### Using the Repository

-To use the repository on any other machine, or a fresh `git clone`, special steps must be taken for encryption to work.
+To use the repository on any other workstation, or a fresh `git clone`, special steps must be taken for encryption to work.

 1) The intial `git clone` must be performed with the `-n` flag.  `-n` doesn't perform a checkout of HEAD after the git clone is complete.